shalhan/shopee-test/README.md

 # Currency Rate Management System
-an API based on Node.js and MySQL to manage your own currency rate data (not for public use)
+an API based on Node.js and PostgreSQL to manage your own currency rate data (not for public use)

 ## Getting Started